haut-blanc-1c-115

 Jackie the vet and her dog, posing

-Dr. Pelot currently offers acupuncture by appointment at Parkwood Animal Hospital on Tuesdays and Thursdays.
+Dr. Pelot currently offers acupuncture on Tuesdays and Thursdays by appointment at the Parkwood Animal Hospital in Nepean and at the Parkway Animal Hospital in Greely.
 For questions regarding acupuncture or to schedule an acupuncture appointment, please contact us by clicking the button below.

 Contact Us